After going solo, you will be mainly aiming towards your Bronze badge, which replaced the old 'C' badge. This requires all sorts of things, including:

-- At least 3 flights with a Full Category rated instructor to perform an air test, looking at things like coordination, airmanship, lookout, stalls & spins.
+- At least 3 flights with a Full Category rated instructor to perform an air test, looking at things like coordination, airmanship, lookout, stalls and spins.

-- Multiple choice ground exam covering things like air law, airmanship, meteorology, radio use, cross country planning & navigation, principles of flight.
+- Multiple choice ground exam covering things like air law, airmanship, meteorology, radio use, cross country, planning and navigation, principles of flight.

 Cross Country Endorsement

 Once you have your Bronze badge, you can then aim for your cross country endorsement, which will allow you to fly out of gliding range of the airfield.
 The requirements are:

 - More advanced field landings.

 - Field selection - being able to choose from the air which fields are suitable for landing in and which aren't.